29 Best Vape Pens in the World Right Now!

 While it may look similar, don't mistake this hash oil pen for a flower vaporiser.
 Photo: @tetrajackejoint

 A hash oil pen is completely different from a flower vaporiser.
 You will find them with either prefilled cartridges or disposable vape pens filled with cannabis oil.
 The main difference between a flower vape or a 3 in 1 vape or a dab pen is that you can’t choose what you smoke with something that isn\'t a flower vape.
 Instead, you are limited to the cannabis oil which the company you are buying from sells.
-The big problem with these vape pens is that some companies use pesticides to grow their buds to make concentrates.
+The big problem with these best weed vape pens is that some companies use pesticides to grow their buds to make concentrates.
 You are then stuck with a pesticide-filled cannabis substance, which nobody wants to vape.
 Furthermore, these vape pens are only really available in places like California, Canada, and Colorado.
 You’ll be hard-pressed to find them elsewhere.
 Even in Amsterdam, they’re not allowed to be sold in coffeeshops.
 There’s a law against selling cannabis concentrates, or at least they’re not included in the loophole which allows coffeeshops to sell flower.
 Even if the company you choose doesn’t use pesticides, they will almost certainly store their products in one of the following substances:

 - Polythene Glycol